TomSssM/MyCodewars/task-archieve/literature/sliding-window.md

 ## What is Sliding Window Algorithm?

-It is an algorithm where we can fast compute the things which have a fixed Window for calculation and we can fetch the result in an optimized manner than using the nested loops (naive approach).
+It is an algorithm where we can fast compute the things which have a fixed Window for calculation and we can fetch the result in an optimized manner instead of using the nested loops (naive approach).
 The main goal of this algorithm is to reuse the result of one Window to compute the result of the next Window

 Suppose there is a group of friends of 12 people and they decided to party together but the major concern is who is going to throw that treat.
-After a lot of discussion among them, they concluded that they are sitting at a round table and the group of three who is sitting adjacent to each other and have the sum of age of every member of that group is maximum among other groups of the same size will pay the bill
+After a lot of discussion among them, they concluded that they are sitting at a round table and the group of three who is sitting adjacent to each other and have the sum of age of every member of that group that is maximum among other groups of the same size will pay the bill

-So, to find that group the naive approach would be to consider every person and run a loop for the next three's sum of age but it would take `O( 12*3 )` units here.
+So, to find that group the naive approach would be to consider every person and run a loop for the next three's sum of age but it would take `O(12*3)` units here.
 We can use the Sliding Window technique and could reduce this problem from `O(12*3)` to `O(12)`.
 In the next section, we will see how we can use the Sliding Window technique to solve this problem

 ## How to use Sliding Window Technique?

 We can use the Sliding Window technique in the example mentioned above

-At first, we will add the sum of the age of three members and after that, we will keep adding the next one and subtracting the last one so that after every step we can get the sum of the age of three person and we keep comparing the sum.
+At first, we will add the sum of the age of three members and after that, we will keep adding the next one and subtracting the last one so that after every step we can get the sum of the age of three people and we keep comparing the sum.
 Here the Window size is `3` and to compute next group age sum we slide the Window.
 The time complexity of this algorithm is `O(12)` units and this whole algorithm is Sliding Window Algorithm.
 Most of the Sliding Window problems can be solved using this algorithm, the portion here which slides every time is the Sliding Window

 Let's suppose the students of different ages are: